bssrdev/wilderhood/_posts/2016-06-20-JaguarvsLeopard.markdown

 <div class="exif">Jaguar @Pantal, Brazil</div>

 <p>
-Leopards are found from China and India to the Middle East and down into Africa.
+Leopards are found from China and India to the Middle East and down towards Africa.
 </p>

 <div class="w-entity-images">